walbourn/directx-sdk-legacy-samples/README.md

 # DirectX SDK Legacy Samples

-This repo contains Direct3D 9, Direct3D 10, and a few Direct3D 11 samples that originally shipped in the legacy DirectX SDK.
+This repo contains Direct3D 9, Direct3D 10, a few Direct3D 11, and DirectSound samples that originally shipped in the legacy DirectX SDK.
 These are all **Windows desktop** applications for Windows 7 Service Pack 1 or later.

 They have been cleaned up to build using the Windows 10 SDK, and _DO NOT_ require the DirectX SDK to build.
 They make use of the ``Microsoft.DXSDK.D3DX`` NuGet package for the legacy D3DX9/D3DX10/D3DX11 libraries.
 Projects for Visual Studio 2019 are provided.